kgatilin/aihive/docs/roadmap/phase1_implementation.md

 1. **User Request Submitted**: Triggered when a user submits a new request
 2. **Task Created**: Triggered when a new task is created from a request
-3. **PRD Development Needed**: Triggered when a task requires PRD creation
+3. **Task Status Changed**: Triggered when a task changes status
+4. **Task Assigned**: Triggered when a task is assigned to an agent
+5. **Task Comment Added**: Triggered when a comment is added to a task
-4. **Clarification Requested**: Triggered when more information is needed
+6. **Clarification Requested**: Triggered when more information is needed
-5. **Clarification Provided**: Triggered when a user responds to clarification
+7. **Clarification Provided**: Triggered when a user responds to clarification
-6. **PRD Created**: Triggered when a product requirements document is finished
+8. **PRD Created**: Triggered when a product requirements document is finished
-7. **PRD Updated**: Triggered when a product requirements document is modified
+9. **PRD Updated**: Triggered when a product requirements document is modified
+10. **Human Notification Needed**: Triggered when a human needs to be notified

+## Task Lifecycle States

+The Task entity will transition through the following states:

-8. **Task Status Updated**: Triggered when a task changes status
+1. **New**: Initial state when a task is created
+2. **Request Validation**: Assigned to Product Manager for initial analysis
+3. **Clarification Needed**: More information is required from the user
+4. **PRD Development**: Product Manager is actively working on PRD
+5. **PRD Validation**: PRD is ready for human validation
+6. **Approved**: PRD has been approved by human validation
+7. **Rejected**: PRD has been rejected and needs revision
+8. **Completed**: Task has been successfully completed
+9. **Cancelled**: Task has been cancelled

 ## Architecture Components